 Prior to assuming the presidency, Concepcion was the executive director of the UP Bonifacio Global City campus.
 He also served as Vice President for Legal Affairs in the administration of his predecessor, Alfredo Pascual.
 From 2000-2002, he was president of De La Salle Araneta University.

 Concepcion earned his Master of Laws degree from the University of London in 1986 as a Chevening Scholar of the United Kingdom government.
-He graduated with a Bachelor of Laws degree, cum laude, from UP Diliman in 1983 and topped the Bar examinations that same year.
+He graduated with a Bachelor of Laws degree, cum laude, from UP Diliman in 1983.
 In 1979, he finished his Bachelor of Science in Agricultural Engineering degree, summa cum laude, in De La Salle Araneta University.
 He also topped the licensure examination for agricultural engineers that year.

 The new UP president’s platform is the redefinition of UP’s culture, enhancing the time-honored traditions of honor and excellence to include compassion—a virtue he considers as “UP’s moral core as the national university.”